-There are a two separate scenarios experienced by Wrangler Owners.
+There are two separate scenarios reported by Wrangler Owners.
 One is the steering getting jammed, heavy, or becoming stiff while driving around a bend and the other a clicking or knocking sensation felt and heard when this happens.

 What could be the possible causes?